Centered, 30″ x 30″ x 3″ Mixed media on panel with motion sensor lighting, 3″ deep box framing (battery operated)

 The idea of our having a peaceful center, surrounded by chaos, being in the world but not of the world, is what I’m going for with Centered.
 The external world is depicted with hot, almost burning colors and a rough, foreboding surface.
 In contrast, our center is soft, cool and peacefully protected inside, recessed beneath the hostile surface, where there is light.
 Often, during struggle, we must decide and work to shut out the harsh reality, making our peaceful, calm place, our reality, even in the midst of difficulty.

-Here’s a bit of the process and an earlier version of the finished work:
+Here’s a bit of the process and an earlier stage in the process: